A Christmas Cracker

 19/12/2018 Mainz – Cologne (BLD)

 Today we travel on one of the most scenic drives in Germany.
-Hugging the Rhine Valley, we head north via Koblenz to the beautiful city of Cologne, a journey of around two hours.
+Hugging the Rhine Valley, we head north via Koblenz to the beautiful city of Cologne.
 En-route we pass many beautiful and historic castles as well as the remarkable Loreley Rock, a 132m high slate cliff towering above the narrowest point of the Rhine.
 Arriving in Cologne, we begin a city tour starting with the Old Town and the Cathedral.
 We then move to the historical Town Hall before strolling through the narrow, cobble-stoned alleys that mirror an illustrious past.
 Germany’s fourth-largest city was founded by the Romans in 38 BC and today it offers the visitor endless attractions from Roman history, medieval churches and quirky avant-garde architecture.
 There are several Christmas Markets in Cologne and they are all subtly different, but they all offer that special Christmas magic with local specialities as well as the usual gluhwein, bratwurst, hot chestnuts and gingerbread.

 Cologne Marriott Hotel